Adi Assri Beach Resort & Spa – Delightful tropical setting and traditional design with mountain backdrop.

 - Beach: The coastline along Pemuteran is curved and scenic, but all beaches are rocky, scruffy, and lined with fishing boats.
 Great for sunsets and walks but less appealing for swimming and sunbathing.

-- Views: Most accommodation is 100m+ from the beach, so any promised ‘sea views’ may disappoint.
+- Views: Most accommodations are 100m+ from the beach, so any promised ‘sea views’ may disappoint.
 Almost all rooms face the gardens and/or pools.

-- Private Pools/Jacuzzis: All villas feature a private pool.
+- Private Pools/Jacuzzis: All villas feature private pools.